BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part2-prepare.md

 Set Up GPG
 ----------

-You should now be set up GPG for commit signature verification.
+You should now set up GPG for commit signature verification.
 Just refer to [this guide](../gpg-with-github.md) and set it up before moving forward!

 Installing Casks
 ----------------